Finding homeowners insurance doesn’t need to be stressful. Compare rates by city and carrier below.

-Unlike car insurance, home insurance is not priced specifically by state.
-Even so, major discrepancies exist in home insurance rates from state to state.
-Home insurance rates in a given state may vary based on the number of — and value of — home insurance claims made in the state, and depend on the value of the belongings and structures covered by the policy.
+Unlike car insurance policies, home insurance is not governed by state legislation.
+That said, major discrepancies exist in home insurance rates from state to state.
+Home insurance costs in states diverge based on the value of — and total number of — home insurance claims made in that particular state, and depend on the value of the dwelling and belongings being insured.

 |Company||Average 12-Month Rate in Georgia|